openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 bootstrapped components will apply those tags to all resources created in AWS, for the life of the cluster, and where supported by AWS.
 - Tags must be applied at creation time, in an atomic operation.
 It isn't acceptable to create an object and, after some period of time, apply the tags post-creation.
-- Tags can be updated day2 on teh AWS resources.
+- Tags can be updated day2 on the AWS resources.

 ### Non-Goals